-All bookings include damage cover provided to Borrowers by Mobility Mutual.
-You’ll need to arrange your own insurance or get Between-Booking Cover from Mobility Mutual (for eligible cars only) to cover your car outside of bookings.
+All bookings include damage cover provided to borrowers by Mobility Mutual.
+You’ll need to arrange your own insurance or get Between-Booking Cover from Mobility Mutual (for eligible cars only) to cover your car outside bookings.

 Damage cover during bookings

 If your car is damaged or lost during a booking, the borrower will be liable for the cost of repair or replacement.

 The borrower can make a claim for cover from Mobility Mutual.
 We’ll charge them their excess and organise the repairs.

 If the borrower’s claim for cover is denied, they’ll be liable for the full cost of repairs.

 If a borrower doesn’t pay what they owe, you won’t be out of pocket.
 You’ll be protected by our Owner Guarantee (terms and conditions apply).

 Borrowers aren't responsible for wear and tear (as defined in the Damage Policy), and the Owner Guarantee doesn’t cover wear and tear.